danrot/danrot.github.io/_posts/2024-10-19-writing-high-quality-tests.md

 does not explain what the author actually wanted to test.

-However, what I really enjoyed about it, was that whenever I changed a component, it reminded me of all other components using that component, because all those snapshots failed on the first run.
+However, what I really enjoyed about it, was that whenever I changed a component, it reminded me of all other components using that component, because all those snapshots failed on the next run.
 For this reason I liked having at least one snapshot test per component.

 ## Conclusion